uedakensuke/PhysTwin/README.md

 ![example](./assets/sloth.gif)

-Run the interactive playground with our different cases (Need to wait some time for the first usage of interactive playground; Can achieve about 30 FPS using RTX 4090)
+Run the interactive playground with our different cases (Need to wait some time for the first usage of interactive playground; Can achieve about 37 FPS using RTX 4090 on sloth case)

 ```
 python interactive_playground.py \